Optimal price-performance for metrics at scale

 Build fast and scale smoothly

-Rill's fully-managed service is the easiest way to take get from data to dashboards on Apache Druid, with three tiers of service & support for data applications at any stage.
+Rill's Operational BI service is the easiest way to take get from data to dashboards with three tiers of service & support for data applications at any stage.

 Fully managed so it’s simple to operate with no DevOps burden